Contribution guide

 Releases are made to the Python Packaging Index (PyPI) and can be installed with the python pip tool.
 To make a new release follow these steps.

-Test CI pipeline
+Test CI status

 Review the release notes